With 5 new sports added to the 2021 Summer Olympics, they’ll be even more action-packed excitement piling onto the Olympic agenda.

 Geez, about time.
 Men and women shortboard surfers hit the waves at Tsurigasaki Surfing Beach in Ichinomiya, Chiba, Japan.
 Each competitor will get to tread the waters for 20-25 minutes until they catch their big wave and work their acrobatic magic.

-Each wave can only have one surfer at a time, so hopefully no pushing and shoving like we see in some territorial beaches in California.
-Surfer gangs we say?
+Each wave can only have one surfer at a time, so hopefully no pushing and shoving as we see in some territorial beaches in California.
+Surfer Gangs we say?
 Yeah, that’s actually a thing.

-Considering the history of karate can be traced back some 1,400 years, This is another shocker its taken so long to reach the Olympics.
+Considering the history of karate can be traced back some 1,400 years, This is another shocker it has taken so long to reach the Olympics.

 The World Karate Federation claims there are 100 million karate practitioners around the world, so we expect this to be a welcoming and much anticipated Olympic sport.